-Wiser App Review 2024: Features, Pricing, Glitches, and More
+Wiser App Review 2024: Features, Pricing, and More

 Wiser is a popular book summary app with a 4.7-star rating and over 11,000 reviews on the App Store, which shows how much users like it.